 The base management fee is calculated at an annual rate of 1.5% of our total assets (other than cash or cash equivalents but including assets purchased with borrowed funds).
-The base management fee is payable quarterly in arrears.
-Until January 1, 2005, the base management fee was calculated based on the initial value of our total assets after giving effect to the purchase of the October Portfolio (other than cash or cash equivalents but including assets purchased with borrowed funds).
+For services rendered under the investment advisory and management agreement during the period commencing from October 8, 2004 through and including December 31, 2004, the base management fee is payable monthly in arrears.
+For services rendered under the investment advisory and management agreement after that time, the base management fee is payable quarterly in arrears.
+Until January 1, 2005, the base management fee was calculated based on the initial value of our total assets after giving effect to the purchase of the Portfolio (other than cash or cash equivalents but including assets purchased with borrowed funds).
 Subsequently, the base management fee is calculated based on the average value of our total assets (other than cash or cash equivalents but including assets purchased with borrowed funds) at the end of the two most recently completed calendar quarters, and appropriately adjusted for any share issuances or repurchases during the current calendar quarter.
 Base management fees for any partial month or quarter will be appropriately pro rated.